rsprouse/ultracomm/README.md

    in the Solution Explorer pane.

 1. Right-click the ultracomm project, Properties > Configuration Properties > Linker >
-   Additional Library Directories > Edit....
+   General > Additional Library Directories > Edit....
 Add the location of the boost libraries, e.g. `C:\local\boost_1_55_0\lib32-msvc-10.0`.
 Click Apply.
 TODO: this should be taken care of by CMake.
 Figure out how to add boost there.